-- Parking accidents – Many dash cameras on the market offer an option that allows you to place the camera on standby and let it turn on if it feels motion in or around the car.
+- Parking accidents – Many dash cameras on the market offer an option to place the camera on standby and let it turn on if it feels motion in or around the car.
 This means if someone hits your vehicle while it’s unattended the dash camera may be able to identify the culprit.
-You can then show the police the footage and see if the at-fault party can be tracked down.
+You can show the police the footage and see if the at-fault party can be tracked.

 - Insurance fraud – A legit accident is one thing, but staged accidents or having a pedestrian purposely run into your car are a couple of popular forms of insurance fraud.
-While hard to prove on your own, having dash camera footage can literally save your day.
+While hard to prove, having dash camera footage can save your day.
 The dash cam recording can be shown to law enforcement who then can see what caused you to have the accident.
 This can get you out of a bad situation and be enough proof to get the responsible individuals charged with a crime.
-Without such proof, insurance claims could be paid out to the fraudsters, and in turn your car insurance rates would rise.
+Without such proof, insurance claims could be paid out to the fraudsters, and in turn, your car insurance rates would rise.

-- Review driving habits – With a dash camera you can sit down and evaluate how good of a driver you really are.
-Look for ways to improve, which is always a good thing and may keep you out of accidents or from receiving tickets.
+- Review driving habits – With a dash camera you can sit down and evaluate how good of a driver you are.
+Looking for ways to improve is always good and may keep you out of accidents or from receiving tickets.
 Remember, motorists with clean driving records receive lower car insurance rates.
 Also, if you have teen drivers in your household, you can view the dash camera footage with them and see where they still need coaching.
 This can help your young drivers stop bad driving behaviors before they become bad habits.

-- Capture unexpected events – Fraud is so rampant is some parts of the world, like Russia, that it’s common for many drivers to have a dash camera installed.
+- Capture unexpected events – Fraud is so rampant in some parts of the world, like Russia, that it’s common for many drivers to have a dash camera installed.
 An unanticipated byproduct is unexpected events being captured on film that may have otherwise been missed.
-Whether it’s a meteor falling to earth (like happened in Russia), a car catching fire, or deer running out in front of you, you can capture a surprising act on camera.
-And maybe if it’s amazing enough you can sell the footage to a news station and make back the money you spent on you dash camera to begin with.
+Whether it’s a meteor falling to earth, a car catching fire, or deer running out in front of you, you can capture a surprising act on camera.
+And maybe if it’s amazing enough, you can sell the footage to a news station and make back the money you spent on your dash camera.

-With a PAYD plan, you typically plug a telematics device into your vehicle and your driving behavior -- such as speed, acceleration, braking events, and hours of operation -- are looked at by the car insurance company to determine if you’re eligible for a discount.
-If you are, then it can be substantial - over 40 percent with some insurers.
+With a PAYD plan, you typically plug a telematics device into your vehicle and your driving behavior — such as speed, acceleration, braking events, and hours of operation — is looked at by the car insurance company to determine if you’re eligible for a discount.
+If you are, it can be substantial – more than 40% with some insurers.